 So, which one is the best?

-By speaking with the community, we confirmed that there isn’t a single answer to this question.
+From speaking with the community, we confirmed that there isn’t a single answer to this question.
 The choice of one framework over another really depends on the specific needs for the project, as well as a pinch of personal preference of course.

-For some, the fact that Jest comes pre-packaged with lots of utils that might not be needed for the task at hand (think of snapshot testing for a backend project!) is a bit of a put-off.
+For some, the fact that Jest comes pre-packaged with lots of utils that might not be needed for the task at hand (think of snapshot testing for a backend project!) is a bit of a turn-off.

 In general, however, our community seems in agreement that large back-end projects can more often benefit from the flexibility of Mocha in terms of configuration and ad-hoc external library choice.